-Looking for other ways to promote the new, locally-built right-hand-drive Jeep, Willys apparently offered to supply an official support vehicle for the 6th Round Australia Mobilgas Trial.
+Looking for additional ways to promote the new, locally-built right-hand-drive Jeep in 1958, WMA apparently offered to supply an official support vehicle for the 6th Round Australia Mobilgas Trial.
 This was one of the most prestigious of the long-distance rallies which were very popular in the 1950s.

 The race garnered a lot of attention for some of the unheralded competitors.
 In one of the first uses in print of the term "Beetle" in reference to the Volkswagen sedan, Autosport magazine referred to the "victorious beetles" who took 1st, 2nd, 4th and 5th place in their class in the rally.

 The difficult conditions of the rally would have made a good background for exposure of Willys Australia's new Jeep to press and public around the country.
 In this photo, VIPs pose with their sweep vehicle, now with headlight guards installed, and clearly identified for any aerial photographers as "Australian Made."

 This Jeep has the notched Australian Hood Blocks which were installed on at least some of the CJ-3Bs assembled in 1958.